C0l0rChanger/C0l0rChanger/README.md

 №Peer pressure fans

-🏳U can int if in these famdoms if already friends🏳
+🏳U can int if in these fandoms if already friends🏳

 -------------------
 [Senstive topics]